clean-cloogle/cloogle.org/README.md

 	If there are more results that can be found using pagination, this will be the number of results that have a higher distance than the last result sent.
+	If there are no more results, this field *may* be zero or may not be present.

 ### Talking with the Clean backend directly
 `CloogleServer` is a TCP server listening on port 31215 (typically).
 Send a